dk107dk/flightpath/flightpath/assets/help/sidebar/cwd.md

-## Set working directory
+## Project picker

-**FlightPath Data** enables you to create csvpaths and manage CsvPath Framework from a consistent development setup in a working directory.
-This button lets you choose the directory.
+**FlightPath Data** enables you to create manage CsvPath Framework projects.
+Each project starts with the same generated assets CsvPath Framework gives you when you first load it.
+Additionally, FlightPath adds some example files to help you get started.

+This drop-down shows all your projects, lets you quickly switch from one to another, and enables you to create new projects.

-You can have as many working directories as you need to organize your different data projects.
-Each will have it's own configuration file, logging, and other assets.
-Each project can also share archives and staging locations, if that is desired.
+You can make as many projects as you need.
+Each will have it's own configuration file and be completely separate from the others.
+However, all projects can share archives and staging locations, if that is desired.

-When you pick a new directory that you haven't used before, FlightPath will generate a new config file and do other automatic setup and housekeeping.
-You can edit your config.ini file by hand or click the *Open config* button below to access configuration options through forms in a more controlled way.
+Projects exist within a projects directory.
+By default it is called FlightPath and lives in your home directory.
+If you use a copy of FlightPath installed from the Apple or Microsoft app stores the application runs in an OS-managed sandbox and your projects directory must also be in the sandbox.

+You can open the projects directory from the Config Panel.
+Open the Config Panel by clicking the button at the bottom of the left-hand column.
+In the Config Panel, click on projects in the left-hand menu.
+Opening the directory in Finder or Explorer can be helpful in bulk-adding files to a FlightPath project.

-The CsvPath Framework creates the following files and folders:
+CsvPath Framework creates the following files and folders:
 * archive
 * cache
 * config